nuxodin/domProxy/README.md

 I ask you to test and participate

 ## What jQuery would look like if it was released in 2021
+Some things i still miss from jQuery, like assigning multiple events to multiple elements in one go.
+`elements.addEventListener('click focus', listener)`
+Using js-proxies, its now possible to do this with very little code.
+The goal of this project is to integrate only the really useful apis.

 ### ussage